KonstantinHoffmann/LanguagePhylogenies/README.md

 ## Nested Sampling

 Nested sampling is a great way to compare different models.
 It gives a marginal likelihood estimate together with a standard deviation.
 Those can be used to test the support of a model.
-More about this and a guide on how to set it up in BEAST2 can be found on its github-page https://github.com/BEAST2-Dev/nested-sampling.
+More about this and a guide on how to set it up in BEAST2 can be found on its github-page https://github.com/BEAST2-Dev/nested-sampling and there is a tutorial on the Taming the BEAST site.